-- The mobile cryptographic hardware is called Secure Cryptographic Environment (SCE) in the SECDSA paper. - The PIN-key σ is derived from the user PIN and another key in the SCE: each PIN results in a different PIN-key. - The public key $\mathbf{Y} = \sigma \cdot \mu \cdot G$ and signature (r, s) are called the raw SECDCA public key and raw signature. - That (r, s) is a correct ECDSA signature for private key $\sigma \cdot \mu$ is a simple verification. - Raw SECDSA public key/signature allow for PIN brute-force: may not be stored or leave wallet unencrypted. - By repetitive SCE use (output = input) the generation time of the PIN-key can be controlled, e.g. set to 1 second.
-This allows controlling the expected PIN-brute-force time and thus the effectiveness of PIN-brute-force. - The key σ can also be protected by biometric (finger, face) access control of the platform; this could be the base for an eIDAS substantial stand-alone EUDI-wallet.
+- The mobile cryptographic hardware is called Secure Cryptographic Environment (SCE) in the SECDSA paper. - SCE delivers an attested public key $U = u \cdot G$ (with private key u). - The PIN-key σ is derived from the user PIN and another key in the SCE: each PIN results in a different PIN-key. - The public key $\mathbf{Y} = \sigma \cdot u \cdot G$ and signature (r, s) are called the raw SECDCA public key and raw signature. - That (r, s) is a correct ECDSA signature for private key $\sigma \cdot \mu$ is a simple verification. - Raw SECDSA public key/signature allow for PIN brute-force: may not be stored or leave wallet unencrypted. - By repetitive SCE use (output = input) the generation time of the PIN-key can be controlled, e.g. set to 1 second.
+This allows controlling the expected PIN-brute-force time and thus the effectiveness of PIN-brute-force. - The key σ can also be protected by biometric (finger, face) access control of the platform. - Could be base for (next slide): - eIDAS substantial stand-alone EUDI-wallet based on native cryptographic hardware, - eIDAS High stand-alone EUDI-wallet based on simple smartcard application.